stefanoschmidt1995/mbank/docs/usage/injections.md

 and a scatter plot with the injections with fitting factor smaller that `mm`:
 ![](../img/injections.png)

+Setting the option `full-match` to `True` will perform the true match computation (without metric approximation) and will provide a more realistic estimation of the bank performance.
+Since it takes time, you are encouraged to use `ray` package for that!
+If you don't plan to use such option, you may also leave out all the entries concering the PSD and the approximant, which are not relevant if you don't compute the full match.

 ## Injections by hands

 Again, we can also perform injections using a python script (although this is not advised).